 - Wheel of fortune

-Based on a scientific study on people age 70-79, the higher frequency of -playing word games led to less cognitive decline.
-In addition, there has been evidence that word games can positively affect less intrusive memories after analogue trauma (Hagenaars et al., 2017).
+There have been attempts to answer can word games improve memory?
+A scientific study on people aged 70-79 showed that a higher frequency of playing word games led to less cognitive decline.
+In addition, there has been evidence that word games can positively affect less intrusive memories after analog trauma (Hagenaars et al., 2017).

 Generally speaking, the goal of playing word games should be their stress-relieving, fun, and social interaction benefits.
-Playing such games purely to improve brain functions is not advisable since deeply complex crossword puzzles can impair multitasking.
-It means that during playing, the brain needs to relax and recharge time!
-So, go easy on your brain and do word games for fun and leisure is not a viable factor in enhancing the brain’s cognitive health.
+Playing such games to improve brain function is not advisable since complex crossword puzzles can impair multitasking.
+We mean that the brain needs to relax and recharge time during playing!
+So, go easy on your brain and do word games for fun and leisure; a healthier brain function will follow as you play frequently.